onflow/docs/docs/evm/tools/clients/web3-js.md

 node -e "console.log(require('web3').eth.accounts.create())"
 ```

-For Flow Previewnet, you can fund your account using the [Flow Faucet](https://previewnet-faucet.onflow.org/).
+For Flow Previewnet, you can fund your account using the [Flow Faucet](https://previewnet-faucet.onflow.org/fund-account).
 :::

-First, we will need to be able to sign a transaction using an account.
-To do this, we can use the `privateKeyToAccount` function to create an `Web3Account` object from the account's private key.
+We can use the `privateKeyToAccount` function to create an `Web3Account` object from our account's private key.

 ```js
 // You must replace this with the private key of the account you wish to use